vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 organization: "the-software-s-journey"
 ---

-# Don’t Pass GO Without Crossview: A Monopoly Guide to Crossplane’s Control Plane
+# Don't Pass GO Without Crossview: A Monopoly Guide to Crossplane's Control Plane

 Remember that time you flipped the Monopoly board because your sibling bought Park Place right before you could?
 Or when you mortgaged everything just to stay in the game?
-Well, managing cloud infrastructure can feel exactly like that—except instead of fake money, you’re burning through real Azure credits, and instead of going to jail, you’re debugging YAML at 3 AM.
+Well, managing cloud infrastructure can feel exactly like that—except instead of fake money, you're burning through real Azure credits, and instead of going to jail, you're debugging YAML at 3 AM.

-But what if I told you there’s a way to manage your infrastructure empire with the clarity of a Monopoly board laid out in front of you?
+But what if I told you there's a way to manage your infrastructure empire with the clarity of a Monopoly board laid out in front of you?
 Enter **Crossplane** and **Crossview**—the dynamic duo that turns infrastructure chaos into a beautiful, visual game board you can actually understand.

 Let me explain using the only framework that matters: Monopoly.

 ## 🎩 The Game Board: Understanding Crossplane

-Before we talk about Crossview (the fancy GUI dashboard), let’s understand Crossplane using our favorite capitalist board game.
+Before we talk about Crossview (the fancy GUI dashboard), let's understand Crossplane using our favorite capitalist board game.

 ### The Deed Cards: Composite Resource Definitions (XRDs)